 10) Are there costs to the employees for paycheck advances or to the employer for off-cycle pay?

 Employees pay a small, ATM-like fee any time they need to make a transfer.
 DailyPay charges $1.99 for a next-day transfer and $2.99 for an instant transfer.
 There are no usage fees, inactivity fees, membership fees, enrollment fees, or any other charges whatsoever.
-There is also no cost whatsoever to the employer, unless they want to cover the transaction fees for their employees as an added benefit.

 11) Can an employee’s bank charge them extra fees for using this, the same way they do for using another bank’s ATM?